EleanorBurgess0940/eat_da_burger_ECB/README.md

 ### Use

-AS A user, I want to be able to write and save notes
+AS A user, I want to be able to add and save burgers

-I WANT to be able to delete notes I've written before
+I WANT to be able to delete burgers that have been written in the past

-SO THAT I can organize my thoughts and keep track of tasks I need to complete
+ALSO I want to be able to remake burgers that have been devoured.

 ### Installation